learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 Apply Steps 1-5 to the test data in order to perform a final model evaluation.

-#### BONUS: Refactor into a Pipeline

-In a professional data science setting, this work would be accomplished mainly within a scikit-learn pipeline, not by repeatedly creating pandas `DataFrame`s, transforming them, and concatenating them together.
-In this step you will optionally practice refactoring your existing code into a pipeline (or you can just look at the solution branch).

 ## Lab Setup

 ### Getting the Data